amtoaer

 npm install

-Then you need to install the Markdown Image extension in VSCode and configure the extension as follows:
+Then, you need to install the Markdown Image extension in VS Code and configure the extension as follows:

-1. Markdown-image > Base: Upload Method set to Custom
+1. Markdown-image > Base: Upload Method set to "Custom"

 2. Markdown-image.DIY: Path set to the absolute path of the upload.js file